vvscode/docs/docs/mms/xml-service/xml-service-savemms.md

 ---
 title: saveMMS
+excerpt: >-
-excerpt: 'Store MMS template from XML.
+  Store MMS template from XML.
 These templates can be saved for later use.
 The MMS may contain slides with different types.
-Read more.'
+Read more.
 next:
   pages:
     - xml-service-sendsavedmms